ucb-bar/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

 Setting up the Chipyard Repo
 -------------------------------------------

-Start by checkout out the proper Chipyard's version.
+Start by checking out the proper Chipyard's version.
 Run:

 .. parsed-literal::